Our ServicesChoose a topic from the list below:

 If you ring outside these hours, there will be an answerphone message giving you an emergency number to call.

-If you call our Enquiry Centre to request a repair you’ll be asked a series of questions so that we can diagnose what the problem is.
+If you call our Customer Service Team to request a repair you’ll be asked a series of questions so that we can diagnose what the problem is.
 The Enquiry Centre Advisor will then fix an appointment for the repair to be completed.
 How quickly the appointment is made will depend on the priority of the repair.
 For instance, an emergency repair will be dealt with much more quickly than a non urgent repair.

 To discuss a repair you’ve already reported, please have your repair order number to hand.